-The Ecological Food and Farming Systems (EFFS) graduate specialization focuses on "biogeochemical, socioeconomic, and policy concepts critical to sustainable agriculture and food systems."
+The Ecological Food and Farming Systems (EFFS) graduate specialization (M.S. or Ph.D.) "fosters understanding of interdisciplinary concepts critical to sustainable agriculture and food systems."

 The farm "is a 15-acre, certified organic year-round teaching and production farm."
-It markets include two CSAs, an on-campus farm stand, and sales to campus dining halls.
+Its markets include a year-round CSA, an on-campus farm stand, and sales to campus dining halls.
 Programs include the Organic Farmer Training Program, collaboration with the Sustainable Agriculture and Food Systems Specialization, undergraduate coursework and research, experiential educational opportunities, and Outreach and Extension programs.

 "The Organic Farmer Training Program is a nine-month intensive training program in year-round organic farming focusing on diversified production of vegetables, livestock, flowers, fruits and herbs for local markets."
-Program includes management of "15 acre certified organic farm including its 20,000 sqft of passive solar greenhouse space and the SOF production for its primary markets including a 48-week CSA, 7-month on campus farm stand, and sales to campus dinning services."
+Program includes management of "15 acre certified organic farm including its 20,000 square foot of passive solar greenhouse space and the Student Organic Farm for its primary markets including a 48-week CSA, 7-month on campus farm stand, and sales to campus dinning services."

-The University of Michigan Campus Farm provides both formal and informal educational opportunities related to food systems, sustainability, and sustainable food production.
-Also visit https://www.facebook.com/KaleToTheVictors.
+The University of Michigan Campus Farm located at Matthaei Botanical Gardens provides both formal and informal educational opportunities and research related to food systems, sustainability, and sustainable food production.

 This program is open to students in any major who "wish to develop specialized knowledge in all aspects of sustainable, local food systems."
 See also: Grand Valley State University Sustainable Agriculture Project